Keedysville, Maryland: History

-An alternate, popular history credits Jacob Hess as the first settler, who then builds a mill forming the nucleus for the town.
+An alternate history credits Jacob Hess as the first settler, who then builds a mill forming the nucleus for the town.
 As shown above, settlement began in the 1730s.
 Jacob Hess did not arrive in the area until approximately 1760 with the Christian Orndorff family.
 He is noted at that time as "a German youth."
 This narrative, claiming construction of the mill complex in 1768 may stem from Hess' first land tract "Hess' Discovery," patented that year.
-The mill however was on the tract Gordon's Purchase, not Hess' Discovery.
+The mill, however, was on the tract Gordon's Purchase, not Hess' Discovery.
 Hess was, however, a prosperous businessman and community leader.
 As such, he remains integral to the establishment of the town.

 Baltimore & Ohio Railroad Bridge, Antietam Creek, Baker Farm, Doub Farm, Geeting Farm, Hills, Dales and The Vinyard, Hitt's Mill and Houses, Hoffman Farm, Keedysville Historic District, and Nicodemus Mill Complex are listed on the National Register of Historic Places.